jg-digital-media/jgdm_darts_scorer/readme.md

 ### Tasks

 + Swap out oche.png image
-+ Responsive Web Design
++ Finish Responsive Web Design
-+ UI: calculate a score for individual visits = sum of 3 throws
 + change "Throw Dart" button to say "Next Visit"
 + The remaining score must be available to see at all times.
 + We still need to add a safeguard that busts a player if they try to score a 0 on a single or treble score.